jazzband/django-permission/README.rst

 Autodiscovery
 ~~~~~~~~~~~~~
-This is a new feature, added in django-permission 0.6.0, and the behavior was changed in django-permission 0.6.3.
 Like django's admin package, django-permission automatically discovers the ``perms.py`` in your application directory **by running ``permission.autodiscover()``**.
 Additionally, if the ``perms.py`` module has a ``PERMISSION_LOGICS`` variable, django-permission automatically run the following functions to apply the permission logics.